Verified July 2026 · Cited to primary sources

 How we grade evidence

-Every grade is assigned by a fixed A–F rubric — human-trial strength, not hype or affiliate status.
+Every grade comes from a fixed A to F rubric: human-trial strength, not hype or affiliate status.
 Last verified July 6, 2026.

 What is GHK-Cu?

-A copper-binding tripeptide that stimulates collagen and elastin synthesis, activates fibroblasts, and supports wound repair — its strongest evidence is topical, on skin.
+A copper-binding tripeptide that stimulates collagen and elastin synthesis, activates fibroblasts, and supports wound repair.
+Its strongest evidence is topical, on skin.

 How strong is the evidence for GHK-Cu?